golangci/golangci-lint/README.md

 govet (vet, vetshadow): Vet examines Go source code and reports suspicious constructs, such as Printf calls whose arguments do not align with the format string [fast: false, auto-fix: false]
 ineffassign: Detects when assignments to existing variables are not used [fast: true, auto-fix: false]
 staticcheck: Staticcheck is a go vet on steroids, applying a ton of static analysis checks [fast: false, auto-fix: false]
-structcheck: Finds an unused struct fields [fast: true, auto-fix: false]
+structcheck: Finds unused struct fields [fast: true, auto-fix: false]
 typecheck: Like the front-end of a Go compiler, parses and type-checks Go code [fast: true, auto-fix: false]
 unused: Checks Go code for unused constants, variables, functions and types [fast: false, auto-fix: false]
 varcheck: Finds unused global variables and constants [fast: true, auto-fix: false]